z0m31en7/Uscrapper/README.md

 * The accuracy and completeness of the extracted details depend on the structure and content of the website being analyzed.

-* Some websites may have anti-scraping measures in place, which could affect the extraction process or lead to inaccurate results.
+* To bypass some Anti-Webscrapping methods we have used selenium which can make the overall process slower.

 <br><h2>💌 Contribution:</h2><br>
 <b>Want a new feature to be added?</b><br>